keelback-code/wizard-name-generator/README.md

 The purpose of the Wizard Name Generator is to provide a way for users to find a random name for a wizard, be this for a character for a book, a game, or just for laughs.

-There will be two modes: Wildcard and Biscuit.
-Wildcard mode will allow the user to generate an entirely random name with each roll of the dice.
-Biscuit mode will prompt the user for input and use the ASCII value of the input to generate a name (more on this in the Features section).
+There are two modes: Wildcard and Biscuit.
+Wildcard mode allows the user to generate an entirely random name with each roll of the dice.
+Biscuit mode prompts the user for input and uses the ASCII value of the input to generate a name (more on this in the Features section).

 The site and names are deliberately gender-neutral, because wizards have no need of gender.
-I want everyone to feel included when they visit this page, and introducing arbitrary binaries, such as gender, can unnecessarily exclude visitors and make them feel unwelcome.
+I want everyone to feel included when they visit this page, and introducing arbitrary binaries such as gender, can unnecessarily exclude visitors and make them feel unwelcome.

 The live link is:

 [Wizard Name Generator](https://elyserh.github.io/wizard-name-generator/index.html)

+Screenshot of Biscuit Mode page

 ![Screenshot](assets/images/readme-images/wng-main.jpg)